mbs-octoml/mbs-tvm/src/relay/collage/design.md

 - `IndexSet`:  A bit vector indexed by `PostDfsIndex`s.
 These are used as a compact representation for an arbitrary set of dataflow nodes in a dataflow graph.
 - `Cost`: A `double` representing a candidate kernel's 'cost', which currently is just mean execution latency in seconds.
-The Collage system only cares that costs are additive and a total order so we could support, eg, cost functions which balance execution time against high memory watermark or other measures.
+Collage only cares that costs are additive and a total order, so in the future we could support cost functions which balance execution time against high memory watermark or other measures.
 Costs may be `Unknown` (ie NaN) to signal some other heuristic should be used to compare kernel costs.
 Costs may be `Invalid` (ie +inf) to signal the toolchain could not compile and run a candidate kernel.